kubescape/kubescape.io/docs/docs/operator/bill-of-behavior/quickstart.md

 done
 ```

-Two sections of the java-backend's SBOB are worth highlighting as the behavior here is now different from before:
+Two sections of the java-backend's SBOB are worth highlighting:

 ```yaml
 # ap-chain-backend.yaml